FiereEinar/blog-admin/README.md

-# Blog Frontend
+# Blog Admin

-A blog interface built with React, Tailwind CSS, Vite, and ShadCN.
-It connects with my backend blog API, offering a modern and responsive platform for managing and viewing blog content.For learning purposes only.
+A blog admin interface built with React, Tailwind CSS, Vite, TinyMCE, and ShadCN.
+It connects with my backend blog API and serves as the admin side for the frontend blog, offering a modern and responsive platform for managing blogs, comments, and topics.

 ## Features

 - Log in/Sign up
+- Rich text editor
+- Blog management
-- Blog comment
+- Blog comment management
 - Account management
+- Topics management
+- Admin authorization

 ## Technologies Used